maze7/3813ict/README.md

 - **channel.model.ts**: Represents a channel, including properties like ID, name, and members.
 - **group.model.ts**: Represents a group entity, including properties like name, acronym, owner, members, and channels.
 - **user.model.ts**: Represents a user entity with properties like username, email, roles, and status (banned or flagged).
+- **message.model.ts**: Represents a single chat message, with properties like user, message, images and date.

 ### 5. **Pages**
 The `pages` directory contains components responsible for specific views or routes of the application.

 - **admin**: Page for managing users and groups with administrative privileges.
 - **chat**: Page for viewing and interacting in chat channels.
+- **call**: Page for handling video calls with other users.
 - **dashboard**: The main dashboard page of the application.
 - **group**: Page for displaying group-specific information and managing group settings.
 - **login**: Page for user authentication (login form).